Copyright 1994 - 2023 Bill's Bible Basics

 2 Corinthians 5:17, KJV

-Just as Jesus Himself had taught, new wine, or new doctrine, cannot be poured into old bottles; thus, the Apostle Paul had to be willing to forsake the old wine of his former teachers, and become a new, more flexible bottle, in order that he might be able to accept, with childlike faith, the new wine of the Spirit which would soon be revealed to him by the Lord Himself, through personal revelation:
+Just as Jesus Himself had taught, new wine, or new doctrine, cannot be poured into old bottles.
+Thus, the Apostle Paul had to be willing to forsake the old wine of his former teachers, and become a new, more flexible bottle, in order that he might be able to accept, with childlike faith, the new wine of the Spirit which would soon be revealed to him by the Lord Himself, through personal revelation.
+Consider the following two verses:

 "Neither do men put new wine into old bottles: else the bottles break, and the wine runneth out, and the bottles perish: but they put new wine into new bottles, and both are preserved."